otrv4/otrv4/otrv4.md

 1. Calculate the MAC keys corresponding to the stored message keys in the `skipped_MKenc` dictionary and put them on the `old_mac_keys` list (so they are revealed in TLV type 1 (Disconnected) message).
-1. Send a Disconnect message (containing a TLV type 1 with empty payload), with the `old_mac_keys` list attached to it.
+1. Send a Data message containing a TLV type 1 with empty payload - this is often referred to as 'Disconnected message' - with the `old_mac_keys` list attached to it.
 1. Securely delete all keys and data associated with the conversation.
    This includes: